-Don’t worry about other people’s judgments.
-People may ask insensitive questions or make comments about your child’s behaviour.
-Sometimes they are trying to be rude, other times, they’re just trying to understand.
+Don’t worry about other people’s assumptions.
 Have a quick sentence or two ready that explains your child’s issues.
-This will help you stay calm and to keep from overreacting.
+This will help you stay calm in the moment.

 4. Managing disappointment

 Sometimes, the holidays don’t work out the way we expect.
 And for many of us, the holidays still won’t be what they may have been before the pandemic.
 That will be disappointing for a lot of children (and parents!)
 It’s important to acknowledge that disappointment, especially for children.
 Give kids a safe space to share their feelings and be heard.
-If the pandemic is impacting your plans, it’s ok to let kids know this is hard for you, too.
-Reminding your kids – and yourself – that this is a temporary measure in a very unusual time may make it all feel a little less daunting.
+It's ok to let kids know this is hard for you, too.

 5. Supporting children through grief